AFF

 My trip to Vegas, my first real vacation in 10 years, was turning out to be a

-- o - oops, I mean Captain Brass - and ask for permission to go home, but
+whole lot more stressful than a vacation had any right to be.
+I wanted to call - o - oops, I mean Captain Brass - and ask for permission to go home, but

 something held me back.
 I couldn’t leave yet; I first needed to know about Ian.